valeriaoshiro/basic-express-starter/README.md

 * Setup Webpack for SASS & js
 * hook webpack-hot-middleware and webpack-dev-middleware
 * Add mailgun mail service
+* Upload files to S3 instead of project directory

 ## Differences from hackathon-starter